Updated March 21, 2023

 Introduction to Data Mining Concepts and Techniques

-Before understanding, Data Mining Concepts and Techniques first, we will study data mining.
+The following article provides an outline for Data Mining Concepts and Techniques.
 Data mining is a feature of the conversion of data into some knowledgeable information.
 This refers to getting some new information by looking into a large amount of data available.
 Using various techniques and tools, one can predict the required information from the data only if the procedure followed is correct.
 This helps various industries extract some required information for future analysis by recognizing some patterns in the existing data in databases, data warehouses, etc.

 Types of Data in Data Mining

 Following are the types of data on which data mining can be performed:

 - Data warehouses

 Below are the points for the Data mining process: